 The Breakthrough Grants are designed to have a transformative effect on how jurisdictions approach housing through community-driven policy.
 Through increased capacity and tailored technical assistance in a time of tough COVID-related budget and staffing constraints, these grants will support breakthroughs in local housing initiatives by guaranteeing that housing solutions continue to move forward.

-Over a two-year timeframe, Breakthrough Grant sites will receive a capacity building and technical assistance package to pass and implement production and preservation policies.
-The package will include:
+Over a two-year timeframe, Breakthrough Grant sites will each receive a capacity building and technical assistance package to pass and implement production and preservation policies.
+The package, valued at $500,000, will include:

 - A full-time fellow, housed in the jurisdiction’s office, dedicated to moving Breakthrough Grant work forward.
 The fellow also serves as a liaison between the jurisdiction and the community partner.